There are three opportunities when you can make an objection to your annual rental value:

-- Within one week of receiving your objection, the Land Valuation Department will send a letter acknowledging the objection and outlining the Land Valuation Appeal Tribunal, should a hearing be necessary at a later date.
+- Within one week of receiving your objection, the Land Valuation Department will send a letter acknowledging the objection and outlining the Objection-Process.pdf.
+The objection will also be forwarded to the Land Valuation Appeal Tribunal, should a hearing be necessary at a later date.

 - Within four weeks of receiving your objection, a staff member from the Land Valuation Department will contact you to arrange a meeting.
 Staff members usually also arrange a site visit to inspect your property with you.

 - Following that meeting, there may be subsequent discussions in order to seek resolution of the objection.
 The Land Valuation Department will then send you a formal response to your objection and should there be a breakdown in communication or no possibility of resolution, the objection will be referred to the tribunal for a hearing.
 The tribunal will contact you regarding the next steps in the objection process.